aourednik/SPARQLchunks/README.md

 ### Inline code

-In all cases, you need to define an endpoint and prepare a SPQRQL query.
+The inline functions `sparql2df` and `sparql2list` both have the same pair of arguments: a _SPARQL endpoint_ and a _SPARQL query_.
 Queries can be multi-line:

 ```r
 endpoint <- "https://lindas.admin.ch/query"